-Risk management at Latvijas Banka is carried out as part of a systematic process identifying, analysing and assessing risks, developing and implementing relevant risk mitigating measures, overseeing and reviewing risks on a regular basis in order to timely identify, assess and efficiently manage risks that are likely to have a negative effect on the financial position and financial performance of Latvijas Banka as well as Latvijas Banka's capability to perform the tasks provided for in the legislative acts in a quality and efficient manner, inter alia to participate in the implementation of the ESCB functions.
+Risk management at Latvijas Banka is carried out as part of a systemic process identifying, analysing and assessing risks, developing and implementing relevant risk mitigating measures, overseeing and reviewing risks on a regular basis in order to timely identify, assess and efficiently manage risks that are likely to have a negative effect on the financial position and financial performance of Latvijas Banka as well as Latvijas Banka's capability to perform the tasks provided for in the legislative acts in a quality and efficient manner, inter alia to participate in the implementation of the ESCB functions.

-The risk management process is organised in compliance with the international principles of best practice in risk management, in view of the aims and tasks of Latvijas Banka and the external environment developments, as well as complying with the requirements of the ECB in relation to risk management.
-Management of Latvijas Banka's financial and operational risks is reviewed by the Internal Audit Department and is monitored by the Budget Commission of Latvijas Banka, Security Oversight Commission, and Audit Committee, each of which is comprised of Members of the Council of Latvijas Banka.
+The risk management process is organised in compliance with the international principles of best practice in risk management, in view of the aims and tasks of Latvijas Banka and the external environment developments, as well as complying with the requirements of the ECB.